jarupxx/renRename/README.md

 renRename.py C:\path

 ## Notes
-Use renRenWin.py for the Explorer name order.
-Install dependencies with ```pip install PySimpleGUI```
+Use renRenWinGUI.py for the Explorer name order.

 This program will fail if there are subfolders under subfolders.